By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 By ingesting more protein, you’ll be helping your body make more available androgen receptors.

 We highly recommend eating directly after you’re done working out.
 During this time, the muscle protein synthesis in your body is at its highest.
-It’s also the time when your body will be able to use all the protein you ingest.
+It’s also the time when your body can use all the protein you ingest.

 Protein also helps decrease sex hormone-binding globulin (SHBG).
-In turn, you’ll be increasing the amount of testosterone as well as IGF-1.
+In turn, you’ll be increasing the amount of testosterone and IGF-1.
 This is an anabolic growth factor, which means that it helps stimulate the body’s metabolism.

 The meal also helps to control your insulin response.
 In particular, this response is anti-catabolic.
 Thus, it decreases the breakdown of muscle in your body.